For most of us, house fires are the stuff of nightmares.

 There are three main reasons why that’s the case:

 Reason #1: the rise of synthetic materials

 Fast-forward to today, and two-thirds of fabrics worldwide are made from petrochemicals.
 They do have many useful properties, but burn characteristics are not among them.
-The most popular synthetic by far is polyester, and it burns fiercely with a thick, black smoke; it drips like a candle, sometimes with liquid flame that spreads both flammable material and flame itself.
+The most popular synthetic by far is polyester, and it burns fiercely with a thick, black smoke.
+As it burns it drips like a candle, sometimes with liquid flame that spreads both flammable material and flame itself.

-Fair warning – this next paragraph could be upsetting to some.
-We’re going to talk about the lethal effects of smoke on the human body, so skip on to the next heading if you feel you might be affected.
+Fair warning – this next section could be upsetting to some.
+We’re going to talk about the lethal effects of smoke on the human body, so skip on to reason #2 if you feel you might be affected.

 In summary, the phenomenal popularity of synthetic polymers has given us access to cheap, colourful and hard-wearing home goods, but at the price of much faster, more aggressive and more toxic fires than in the past.

 If you’d like to see a comparison of the two side-by-side, check out this video.
 It’s quite eye-opening.

 Open-plan living has been rising in popularity since at least the 1990s – depending on which metric you choose, by as much as 168% to ~6000% year-on-year.
 Architects around the world describe open-plan designs as something “almost all” clients want.
 Listings mentioning “open concept” on property site Zillow (albeit in the United States) more than doubled between 2015 and 2019, and 84% of new builds now have an open-plan ground floor.

 There is some debate over whether the work-from-home revolution will reverse the trend, promoting more private, purposeful spaces… but there’s no denying we’ve been furiously knocking down walls for at least the past 30 years.

 How does this affect the spread of fires?